Vinnie-Gattz/VMTRT/README.md

   install Xgpro, plug in programmer.

   Getting the chips out without damaging the board is a NIGHTMARE.
-Please do it with extreme caution and use some Chip Quik alloy or something.
+Please do it with extreme caution, a hot iron, and use some Chip Quik alloy or something.
 I didn't and I wound up needing to install bodge wires.
-Putting the chips back in, put in sockets.
+When you put the chips back in, put in sockets.

 ### For control ROMs: